join our guide team!

 • Grief and loss support training or experience (as participant and/or leader).

-• Wilderness First Aid or Wilderness First Responder certification.
+• First Aid, CPR, Wilderness First Aid or Wilderness First Responder certification.

 • Licensed Mental Health Counselor or associate or Licensed Social Worker.